DJBarnes/django-adminlte2-pdq/docs/source/templates/template_filters.rst

 with_input_type
 ===============

-Change widget input_type to passed value.
+Change widget input_type to the passed value.

 :param field: Form field to change type on.
-:return: Field that was passed in with input_type changed to passed value.
+:return: Field that was passed in with input_type changed to the passed value.

 **Example:**